 As in all areas of learning, pupils do make mistakes; this is how we all learn the difference between right and wrong.
 Our school systems are designed to help children rectify these mistakes quickly and efficiently.
 Our staff work in a positive way to remind children of the high standards at WSL.
-If a child does make the wrong choice, they work with the child to help them understand the choice they made and what behaviour would be desirable in the future.
+Staff work with children to help them understand the impact of their behaviour and guide them towards more positive behaviour in the future.

-Sanctions may be applied where a pupil has misbehaved off-site when representing the school, such as on a school trip or on the school bus on the way to or from school.
+Children are expected to be positive role models at all times when representing the school, such as on a school trip or on the school bus on the way to or from school.

-A hierarchy of sanctions is required for pupils who opt to ignore a warning given by a member of staff and do not conform to the School's Golden Rules.
-Within the class the first steps may include:
+A hierarchy of sanctions can be applied to pupils who opt to ignore a warning given by a member of staff and who choose not to follow the School's Golden Rules.